wzf2000/MACRec/readme.md

     - `tools/`: The configuration for each tool.
     - `training/`: Some configuration for the PPO or other RL algorithms training.
 - `ckpts/`: The checkpoint folder for PPO training.
-- `data/`: The dataset folder which contain both the raw and preprocessed data.
+- `data/`: The dataset folder which contains both the raw and preprocessed data.
 - `log/`: The log folder.
 - `run/`: The evaluation result folder.
 - `scripts/`: Some useful scripts.